 There are some activities in a project, each task has its start and end date, so it can be completed on time.

-Typically, project activities scheduling is just one of the features within a larger project management tool that has multiple applications during the project life cycle.
+Typically, project activity scheduling is just one of the features within a larger project management tool that has multiple applications during the project life cycle.
 An effective project schedule template can also be made using excel spreadsheets.

 Significance of Project Scheduling Template Excel